zwegner/x86-info-term/README.md

 **Cursor movement**

 *This is for the intrinsic-selection cursor, not for text editing: see "Filtering" below for that*
+* `<count>`: a number can be prefixed to any movement to multiply the movement, like in vim.
+For example, `33j` moves 33 rows down, and `33J` moves 330 rows down.
+A count used with the `g`/`G` commands moves to an absolute line number.
 * `j`, `Down`: one row down
 * `k`, `Up`: one row up
 * `J`: ten rows down